typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 ### N-ary and Ternary Relations

-Grakn's type system allows modelling n-ary and ternary relations.
+TypeDB's type system allows modelling n-ary and ternary relations.
 The example below models a ternary relation between a supplier, a buyer, and a part.
 They can be connected through a single relation we call `supplying`.

 First, let's look at how we would model this in a graph database.
 As we can't natively represent the three entities in one relation, we can either store foreign keys as a property on each node, or, more preferably, create an additional (intermediate) node to support it, similar to how we reified the graph in the example above.